Mormonism and history: Richard Bushman

 Richard Bushman, an academic historian who is also a believing Mormon, has written about the tension he feels in writing accurately while also supporting his faith.
 In his book, Rough Stone Rolling, Bushman does not conceal the more controversial aspects of Joseph Smith's character, but he does try to ameliorate their impact on believing readers while still maintaining historical objectivity.
 In his essay "The Balancing Act: A Mormon historian reflects on his biography of Joseph Smith," Bushman noted that one reviewer had written of his "walking a high wire between the demands of church conformity and the necessary openness of scholarly investigation."
 In response, Bushman argued that one did not have to be objective to write history.
 Passion and belief are certainly not requirements for historical inquiry, but neither are they crippling handicaps.
 Once we relinquish, as we must, the "noble dream" of objective history, personal commitment becomes a valuable resource ...
 Contrary to the idea that belief closes the mind, our passions open our eyes and ears.
 Stifling my belief in Joseph Smith would extinguish one of my greatest assets.

 Bushman said he wanted to avoid writing a hagiography because he wanted to engage "all kinds of readers."
 Bushman explained, My historical instincts moved me to tell the whole story as truthfully as I could anyway, but I also knew that if I overly idealized Smith, I would lose credibility with non-Mormons.
-I also knew that if I overly idealized Smith, I would lose credibility with non-Mormons.
 With a broad readership in mind, I could not conceal his flaws.
 Moreover, I tried to voice unbelieving readers' likely reactions when Smith married additional wives or taught doctrines foreign to modern sensibilities.
 When he went beyond the pale, I acknowledged readers' dismay.

 In a short but revealing book published after his book tour for Rough Stone Rolling, Bushman concluded that he had "the educated Mormons" with him but that although he had the respect of most non-Mormon scholars, he did not have "their acquiescence.
 I have not given them a Joseph they can believe in."